rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 * In the example shown, the `192.168.1.0/24` network is reachable directly from the `eth0` device, so there is a metric at `1` (does not traverse a router).

 * All other networks than the previous one will be reachable, again from the `eth0` device, but this time the packets will be addressed to a `192.168.1.254` gateway.
-The routing protocol is a static protocol (although it is possible to add a dynamic routing protocol in Linux).
+The routing protocol is a static protocol (although it is possible to add a route to a dynamically assigned address in Linux).

 ## Name resolution